 This chutney is so fantastic with tree nut cheeses and crackers.
 If you’re reading this before Christmas, get some on the go now and take it along with some almond or cashew cheese to wherever you’re having Christmas Day – it’s a great way to show people the food you love in a way that they’ll be impressed by.

-If fermented food are your thing, be sure to check out the FREE Raw Fermentation Mini-Course I created with Amy Levin.
+If fermented food are your thing, be sure to check out the Raw Fermentation at Home online course I created with Amy Levin.
 Sign up for that here.

 - 1 grapefruit segmented

 - 3 tbsp white onion finely diced

 - 2 tsp chili flakes